felipegabela/heat-api/README.md

 Run `npm install` inside the directory where you cloned the repository to install all the dependencies.

 ## Run API
-Run `npm start` inside the directory where you cloned the repository
+Run `npm start` inside the directory where you cloned the repository to start the server.

 ## Test Endpoints